 Promote sponsors during live streams

 Use the time between live sessions to promote your sponsors, or promote them right during your stream by mentioning their brands.
 You can also have their logos displayed in the background the whole time.

-Take advantage of event tools available on the market to ease the pains of virtual events.
+Take advantage of event tools available on the market to ease the pains of virtual or hybrid events.
 A mobile event app is a great solution that enjoys huge popularity, as people keep their smartphones near them all the time.
-In the era of virtual events it is, however, more than ever important to let attendees access your event through different platforms, because the significant amount of them will attend your event through their desktops.
+In the era of remote events it is, however, more than ever important to ensure the best experience across all devices and let attendees choose the one they want to access your event with.
+The significant amount of virtual audience will probably attend your event through their computers.
 Mostly because of comfortability reasons.

 Eventee is an all-in-one event tool that works across all platforms.
 Besides the basic features for organizing events, like agenda or speakers creation, you can use it to promote your sponsors.
 With this simple tool you will be able to create interactive sponsors' profiles that allow you to promote them right at attendee's fingertips.
-Eventee also offers features for attendee engagement, like live questions and polls, newsfeed, networking, etc.
+Eventee also offers features for attendee engagement, like live questions and polls, newsfeed, networking that brings in-person and virtual attendees together, etc.